shenweichen/DeepCTR/docs/source/Features.rst

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>

 DCN use a Cross Net to learn both low and high order feature interaction explicitly,and use a MLP to learn feature interaction implicitly.
-The output of Cross Net and MLP are concatenated.The concatenated vector are fed into one fully connected layer to get the prediction probability.
+The output of Cross Net and MLP are concatenated.The concatenated vector are feed into one fully connected layer to get the prediction probability.

 **DCN api** `link <./deepctr.models.dcn.html>`_